Ceramic vs. Porcelain Tiles For Commercial-Grade Flooring

 When inundated with a variety of styles and materials, tile terminology can get confusing.
 Keep in mind that many types of tiles are made from clay or a mixture of clay and minerals before being kiln-fired.
 Ceramic tiles actually encompass two categories: non-porcelain and porcelain.
 Non-porcelain tiles are typically referred to as “ceramic” tiles, while porcelain tiles remain distinct.

 Technically a subcategory of tiles, porcelain tiles tend to be stronger, denser, and more aesthetically pleasing–making them a more viable option for commercial-grade tile flooring.
-Not only can porcelain tiles withstand higher rates of foot traffic, they are also more water-resistant than non-porcelain ceramic tiles.
+Not only can porcelain tiles withstand higher rates of foot traffic, but they are also more water-resistant than non-porcelain ceramic tiles.

 A Closer Look At PEI Ratings

-When choosing non-porcelain or porcelain tiles for your new and improved tile flooring, density plays a key role in deciding which tiles are the most ideal for residential rooms like kitchens and bathrooms as well as commercial spaces.
-Keep in mind that not all ceramic or porcelain tiles are suitable for any area.
+When choosing non-porcelain or porcelain floor tiles for your new and improved tile flooring, density plays a key role in deciding which tiles are the most ideal for residential rooms like kitchens and bathrooms as well as commercial spaces.
+Keep in mind that not all-ceramic or porcelain tiles are suitable for any area.
 The density of tile is rated from low to high according to its PEI class of hardness.
 Floor tiles tend to be denser and can thus also be used on walls, but not vice versa.
-If installed in a floor, wall tiles will crack and be a risk to safety and liability due to their low water-resistance.
+If installed on a floor, wall tiles will crack and be a risk to safety and liability due to their low water-resistance.

 The Porcelain Enamel Institute (PEI) is a volunteer group of enamelers, Tile professionals, and companies that provide equipment, materials, and technology to make ceramic and porcelain tiles.
 The PEI headquarters are located in Norcross, Georgia, and they’ve been promoting and making advancements in the tile industry since established in 1930.
 One of their well-known advancements is the PEI Class Rating, which gives homeowners and builders a clearer idea about how dense a tile ought to be according to where it’s installed.